 On a public company's first-time adoption of the IFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside special reserve.
 For any subsequent use, disposal or reclassification of related assets, the Company can reverse the special reserve by the proportion of the special reserve first appropriated and distribute it.

-Details of the 2021 and 2020 earnings distribution and dividends per share as approved by the board of shareholders' meeting on May 26, 2022 and May 17, 2021, respectively, were as follows:
+Details of the 2022 and 2021 earnings distribution and dividends per share as approved and resolved by the board of directors' meeting and shareholders' meeting on March 1, 2023 and May 26, 2022, respectively, are as follows: